 Years of unswerving pressure from the Colombian army wore down the narco-terrorist FARC.
-Much of that pressure has been led by the popular President Uribe, who has apparently ruled out a bid for constitutional amendments and an attempt at a 3rd term of office in 2009.
+Much of that pressure was led by the popular (former) President Uribe, who ruled out a bid for constitutional amendments and an attempt at a 3rd term of office in 2009.
 His legacy continued, however, thanks to a special 2006 tax was set up to back those military gains with about $4 billion worth of military hardware.

-Colombia’s El Tiempo newspaper reports that the deals are meant to solidify and modernize the military, and will include a wide variety of equipment from American, French, German, Israeli, and Russian suppliers.
+Colombia’s El Tiempo newspaper reported that the deals were set to include a wide variety of equipment from American, French, German, Israeli, and Russian suppliers.
 Colombia is well into the delivery phase, and has added key equipment buys along the way.

-According to the 2009 El Tiempo report, Colombia’s navy will receive goods from France and Germany, including 60 fast patrol boats, and improved submarines.
+According to the 2009 El Tiempo report, Colombia’s navy would receive goods from France and Germany, including 60 fast patrol boats, and improved submarines.
 Their submarine fleet currently includes 2 U209/1200 Class boats, and a January 2009 announcement stated that ARC Pijao and ARC Tayrona would be modernized for a 3rd time using packages from HDW.
 These packages will be installed in Cartagena, Colombia by the state-owned shipyard COTECMAR.
 In 2012, Colombia added to its sub-surface fleet by buying 2 used German U206A pocket submarines.

 Ground troops will receive 20 more 105mm artillery cannons, and Indumil’s continued local manufacture of the Israeli-designed Galil rifles that equip Colombia’s armed forces.
-They might be joined by 30-92 more BTR-80 armored vehicles, if negotiation problems with the Russians ever get solved.
-Colombia may also decide to expand its fleet using another supplier like the Ukraine, Romania, or Poland.
+The 2009 thinking was that might be joined by 30-92 more BTR-80 armored vehicles, if negotiation problems with the Russians ever get solved.
+They didn’t, and so Colombia ended up buying Textron’s M1117 Commando APCs as wheeled cavalry vehicles instead.

 In the air, Colombia’s 2005 order for 25 Super Tucano counterinsurgency aircraft has already been delivered.
-The new planes will be joined by 15 UH-60L Black Hawks, 5 Russian Mi-17s, 12 Bell 212 “Rapaz” helicopter gunships, UAVs in unspecified numbers and types, and an array of Cessna Caravan 208B and King Air 350 aircraft that remind one of the new Iraqi Air Force’s similarly-constituted reconnaissance fleets.
+The new planes will be joined by a number of UH-60L Black Hawks, 5 Russian Mi-17s, 12 Bell 212 “Rapaz” helicopter gunships, UAVs in unspecified numbers and types, and an array of Cessna Caravan 208B and King Air 350 aircraft that remind one of the new Iraqi Air Force’s similarly-constituted reconnaissance fleets.
 About 25 light aircraft will reportedly be produced in Colombia itself, for use in roles that will also include Medical Evacuation (MEDEVAC).
 As of 2013, the FAC is looking to add light attack jets to this mix, which would be capable or air policing or counterinsurgency work as needed.

 The high end is a $160 million deal for 24 modernized Kfir C10 jet fighters with EL/M-2032 radars and upgraded weapons, plus a $40 million deal for accompanying precision-guided munitions and missiles.
-Of the 24, 11 are upgraded FAC Kfir C7s, and 13 are lower flight-hours models from Israeli stocks (to become C10s).
+Of the 24, 11 are upgraded FAC Kfir C7s (to become C12s), and 13 are lower flight-hours models from Israeli stocks (to become C10s).
 They’re be accompanied by a new K-767 MMTT aerial tanker, giving the FAC considerable strike reach when needed.
 In 2013, a FAC general added that Colombia was looking to buy a few more fighters as high-end air superiority options.

 Contracts and Key Developments